Dr. J. W. Roberts Memorial Greek Web Page

 A. T. Robertson's tells us, "The best discussion of comparative grammar for beginners is the second edition of P. Giles 1901 A Short Manual of Comparative Philology for Classical Students.

 Analytical Vocabulary 1878 of all the words in the Greek New Testament.
-An extremely valuable work for enabling one to master the vocabulary of the Greek New Testament.
+An extremely valuable work of enabling one to master the vocabulary of the Greek New Testament.

 Here is Thayer's Greek-English Lexicon of the New Teatament 1889.
 I had the privelege of studying under Professor R. C. Foster, a student of Dr. Thayer.
 Dr. Thayer also wrote a helpful book, Books and Their Use, An Address, to which is appended a list of books for Students of the New Testament.